redtexts/texts/ict_2000_trotsky_and_trotskyism.md

 capitalist states).
 Trotsky did write on these matters but, as an endorser of the united front and National Bolshevism in Germany, was regarded abroad as on the right of the Party.
-Meanwhile the "left wing" in the German Party (Maslow, Fischer and Thaelman) had Zinoviev and Stalin as their allies!
+Meanwhile the "left wing" in the German Party (Maslow, Fischer and Thälmann) had Zinoviev and Stalin as their allies!

 Trotsky's ventures into foreign policy such as the _Lessons of October_